• Skip to primary navigation

 Frozen sugar cookie dough or frozen baked sugar cookies can be stored in the freezer for up to three months if well wrapped and frozen in airtight containers.

-Funfetti Sugar Cookies cooling from the oven on a wire rack.
+Funfetti Cookies with sprinkles in the dough on a wire cooling rack.

 25 Cookies with Sugar and Sprinkles a roundup of dozens of delicious recipes for sprinkle cookies!